 How fitting that on such a hot day, repeatedly wiping his brow in the summer sun, President Obama delivered a speech on climate change policy.… [Read more]

 I have to confess that the first time I heard about the Keystone XL pipeline I didn’t know a thing about it.
 All I heard was a quick blurb on the evening news mentioning that the president might not approve it.
-(However, I believe this was before the election and I think he conveniently changed his mind after he was re-elected.)
-All the newsperson reported was that the president might not approve it.… [Read more]
+(However, I believe this was before the election and I think he conveniently changed his mind after he was re-elected.)… [Read more]

 It’s Earth Day; today is the anniversary of a green environmental movement that began in 1970.
 The movement has grown from 20 million participants to over 1 billion people who are committed to the planet we all call home.
 Prior to December 1970, there was no legal way to thwart environmental polluters until Congress authorised the creation of the U.S.… [Read more]